RmrD05/My-Data-Structure-and-Algorithm-Activities/README.md

 The application includes the following functionalities:
 The systems feature includes:
 1. **Insert Family and Monthly Salary**: Input family data to the system
-2. **Display Family along with Monthly Salary**: Display family name and their monthly salary
+2. **Traversal and Display Family along with Monthly Salary**: Display family name and their monthly salary
 3. **Delete Family**:  Delete family name and data
 4. **Search  Family**: Traverse and search for family